emanueledelsozzo/awesome-fpga-programming/README.md

 ## Domain-Specific Languages (DSLs)

 We cluster DSLs based on their domain of interest: single application domain, architectural models, intermediate languages and infrastructure for DSLs.

 ### Application Domain

-We examines the group of DSLs that concentrate on a given application domain (e.g., image processing, packet processing, etc.)
+DSLs concentrating on a given application domain (e.g., image processing, packet processing, etc.).

  - ***Spiral***